 - Represents the full breadth and depth of work happening in the sector from grassroots organizing for systems change, to efforts to scale proven models

 - Addresses the issues donors care most about: Education, Environment + Animals, Arts, Human Services, and Health

 - Can appeal to people across the political spectrum (every donor could find something that aligns with their interests)

 - Offers geographic diversity

-To develop a starting list, we drew upon other’s research, in particular intermediaries that had been identified in the Philanthropist Resource Guide (Stanford PACS) and through the Bridgespan Group’s Four Pathways to Greater Giving report.
+To develop a starting list, we drew upon other’s research, in particular intermediaries that had been identified in the Philanthropist Resource Directory (Stanford PACS) and through the Bridgespan Group’s Four Pathways to Greater Giving report.
 We also polled our networks of current partners, leading nonprofit organizations, funders, and philanthropic consultants to listen and learn about other funds that are making an impact in a variety of fields and that are transparent about their efforts.
 Finally, we did some research online to flesh out the list.

 With a long list of potential funds, we moved into the diligence phase, assessing information that was publicly available on the internet.